 Early Origins of the Classen family

 The surname Classen was first found in Westphalia, where the family made a considerable contribution to the feudal society which shaped modern Europe.
 The family branched into several houses, all of which played important roles in the local political conflicts which forged the nation.

-Important Dates for the Classen family
+Early History of the Classen family

 This web page shows only a small excerpt of our Classen research.
 Another 176 words (13 lines of text) covering the years 1676, 1786, 1850, 1622 and 1678 are included under the topic Early Classen History in all our PDF Extended History products and printed products wherever possible.

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Classen include Klassen, Klasse, Klass, Klasen, Klase, Klas, Classen, Classe, Class, Clasen, Clase, Clas, Klasing, Klaasen, Klaasen, Claasen, Klaase, Claase, Klaas and many more.